About the Program

 The focus of our curriculum is to make you an excellent clinician with an appreciation for research and the value of evidence-based practice.
 You’ll share courses with other health-professions students, just as you’ll share patient care responsibilities once you begin your career.
 As a part of your studies, you’ll also engage in research projects, community service, clinical experiences on campus and in local clinics, and a one-month, off-campus clinical experience.

-At the end of 19 months, successful students receive a Master of Prosthetics-Orthotics degree and go directly into residency training, currently 12 months for prosthetics and 12 months for orthotics.
+At the end of 19 months, successful students receive a Master of Prosthetics-Orthotics degree and go directly into residency training.
+This is currently 12 months for prosthetics and 12 months for orthotics.
 After completing their residencies, graduates are eligible to sit for prosthetics-orthotics certification exams administered by the American Board for Certification in Orthotics, Prosthetics & Pedorthics.

-Specifically, successful graduates of this program will have the necessary skills to:
+Specifically, successful graduates will have the necessary skills to:

 - Assess physical and functional deficits using a variety of evaluation procedures and measurements to determine the nature and extent of the patient’s needs.

-- Educate the patient, the family, and other professionals to assist them in understanding the purpose and use of the prosthesis or orthosis.
+- Educate the patient, the family, and assist other professionals to understand the purpose and use of the prosthesis or orthosis.

 To ensure that graduates are eligible for certification and licensure, the Master of Prosthetics-Orthotics Program has earned accreditation from the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the National Commission on Prosthetic & Orthotic Education.
 If you have a question about accreditation, please contact CAAHEP directly.